Post four of seven, in section About Practice

 Leaving room for unexpected things to happen allows you to see change and uncertainty as an opportunity rather than a threat.

-When reflecting make time to look back as well.
+When reflecting on life, make time to look at successes and what you already have as well.
 Remember where you were a few years ago and see how far you have already come.

 If you don’t make time to stop and appreciate yourself and all the hard work you have already done, then life becomes an endless slog.